Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • Pelargonium ivy or ampelous

-Pelargonium zonal got its name because of the colored zones on the leaves.
-Please note that these colored rings resemble small balls.
-This is exactly what our grandmothers called their pelargoniums or "geraniums".
-Colored stripes - zones are pronounced or less pronounced, I noticed that this depends on the flower variety, light and temperature.
+Pelargonium zonalis gets its name because of the colored zones on the leaves.
+Please note that these colored rings resemble balls.
+This is exactly what our grandmothers called their pelargoniums or “geraniums”.
+Colored stripes - zones can be pronounced or less pronounced, I noticed that this depends on the type of flower, light and temperature.

-Pelargonium royal or home is distinguished by large luxurious flowers with a small height of the stems.
+Royal or domestic pelargonium is distinguished by large luxurious flowers with a small stem height.

 Angel pelargoniums are similar to miniature royal pelargoniums with the same beautiful flowers, but in miniature, and the plant itself looks more compact.

-Pelargoniums are ivy-leaved, they are also ampelous, in fact, the shape of the leaves resembles ivy.
-The flowers are simple or double on long peduncles, which gives the impression of a huge hat with a small plant.
-Surprisingly well withstand winds and rains.
+Ivy-leaved pelargoniums, also known as ampelous ones, actually resemble ivy in the shape of their leaves.
+The flowers are single or double on long stalks, which is why they give the impression of a huge hat on a small plant.
+They withstand wind and rain surprisingly well.

-Pelargonium fragrant is valued not so much for its flowers, but for its fragrant foliage, from which essential oil is obtained.
+Fragrant pelargonium is valued not so much for its flowers as for its fragrant foliage, from which essential oil is obtained.

-Pelargonium or geranium, what is the difference, I know, but this does not prevent me from naming my flowers, as my mother, grandmother and great-grandmother called them.
-So much tenderness in this phrase - my geraniums, isn't it?
+Pelargonium or geranium, I know the difference, but this does not stop me from calling my flowers the way my mother, grandmother and great-grandmother called them.
+There is so much tenderness in this phrase - my geraniums, isn’t it?

-For pelargonium to bloom luxuriantly, read here on the site
+For pelargonium to bloom magnificently, read here on the website

-Many people call beautiful indoor pelargonium flowers geraniums, believing that they are one and the same, although in fact there are quite a few significant differences between plants.
-What is the difference between geranium and pelargonium can be understood by the appearance of the plant, in addition, they need completely different care and conditions of detention.
+Many people call beautiful indoor pelargonium flowers geranium, believing that they are the same thing, although in fact there are quite a lot of significant differences between the plants.
+The difference between geranium and pelargonium can be understood by the appearance of the plant; moreover, they require completely different care and maintenance conditions.

 Disputes about the belonging of geranium and pelargonium to different genera began in the 18th century between the Dutch botanist Johannes Burman and the Swedish naturalist Carl Linnaeus.
-The first considered plants to be completely different, despite their belonging to the same family, while the second suggested combining them into one species because of a similar fruit box.
+The first considered the plants to be completely different, despite their belonging to the same family, while the second proposed combining them into one species because of the similar fruit capsule.
 Even the names have a common origin:

 • “pelargos” (from Greek) – stork;